Marketa Vondrousova is Wimbledon's first unseeded female champion after beating Ons Jabeur

 Vondrousova became the first unseeded woman to win Wimbledon on Saturday, coming back in each set for a 6-4, 6-4 victory over 2022 runner-up Ons Jabeur in the final.

-“I don’t really know what’s happening now.
-It’s an amazing feeling,” Vondrousova, a 24-year-old left-hander from the Czech Republic, said during the trophy ceremony.
-“After everything I’ve been through — I had a cast last year (at) this time — it’s just amazing that I can stand here and hold this.
-Tennis is crazy.”
+“When I was coming back, I didn’t know what’s going to happen, if I can play at that level again,” said Vondrousova, a 24-year-old left-hander from the Czech Republic who was the runner-up at the 2019 French Open on clay as a teenager and a silver medalist at the Tokyo Olympics on hard courts two years ago.
+“On grass, I didn’t play well before.
+I think it was the most impossible Grand Slam for me to win, so I didn’t even think of it.
+When we came, I was just like, ‘Try to win a couple of matches.’
+Now this happened.
+It's crazy.”

 After being sidelined from April to October, she finished last season ranked just 99th.
-She arrived at Wimbledon 42nd and was the first unseeded woman to even reach the final at the All England Club in 60 years — the last, 1963 runner-up Billie Jean King, was seated in the front row of the Royal Box on Saturday alongside Kate, the Princess of Wales.
+She was 42nd when she arrived at Wimbledon and was the first unseeded woman to even reach the final at the All England Club in 60 years — the last, 1963 runner-up Billie Jean King, was seated in the front row of the Royal Box on Saturday alongside Kate, the Princess of Wales.

 Following the match, King greeted Vondrousova with a hug and told her: “First unseeded ever.
 I love it.”

-Centre Court's retractable roof was closed for the final, shielding everyone from the wind that topped 20 mph (30 kph) outside, and that perhaps allowed Vondrousova's smooth lefty strokes to repeatedly find the intended mark.
-Her shots betrayed none of the sort of tension that Jabeur’s shots did.
+Centre Court's retractable roof was closed for the final, shielding everyone from the wind that topped 20 mph (30 kph) outside, and that allowed Vondrousova's smooth strokes to repeatedly find the intended mark.
+She also liked that she didn't have to worry about any gusts or the sun or anything else while playing — a reminder of days practicing at indoor courts during winters in Prague.

+“I always play good indoors,” Vondrousova said.
+“I was like, ‘Yeah, maybe that’s going to help me.’”

+“You cannot force things," the sixth-seeded Jabeur said.
+"It wasn’t meant to be.”

-But she lost to Elena Rybakina at the All England Club 12 months ago and to No. 1 Iga Swiatek at the U.S. Open last September.
+She lost to Elena Rybakina 12 months ago at the All England Club and to No. 1 Iga Swiatek at the U.S. Open last September.

-“I think this is the most painful loss of my career,” Jabeur said, pausing to wipe away tears.
+“I think this is the most painful loss of my career,” Jabeur said Saturday, pausing to wipe away tears.

-“It’s going to be a tough day for me today, but I’m not going to give up,” she said.
-“I’m going to come back stronger and win a Grand Slam one day.”

 Vondrousova’s surge to her Slam title was hard to envision at the start of this fortnight.

-She was 1-4 in previous appearances at Wimbledon, only once making it as far as the second round on its grass courts, before going 7-0 on a run that included wins against five seeded foes.
+She was 1-4 in previous appearances on Wimbledon's grass, only once making it as far as the second round, before going 7-0 on a run that included wins against five seeded foes.

-Against No. 6 Jabeur, Vondrousova kept falling slightly behind.
-In the first set, she was down 2-0, then 4-2, before reeling off 16 of the last 18 points.

-But Jabeur’s mistakes kept coming: She would finish with 31 unforced errors, while Vondrousova made merely 13.
+One key was that Jabeur, who acknowledged feeling tension and pressure, kept making mistakes: She finished with 31 unforced errors; Vondrousova made merely 13.

-During the break between sets, Jabeur headed to the locker room.
-When she came back out, she immediately made another error, and the spectators made a ton of noise to show their support.
-Another miscue gave Vondrousova a break point, and Jabeur gifted that with yet another shot into the net.
-The match was 45 minutes old, and Vondrousova led by a set and a break.

-That, then, is when Jabeur began something of a turnaround.
-She took three games in a row to go ahead 3-1, showing signs of perhaps the sort of comebacks she created after ceding the opening sets before beating Rybakina, No. 2 Aryna Sabalenka and 2019 U.S. Open champion Bianca Andreescu.

-The crowd was pulling for the popular Jabeur, nicknamed the Minister of Happiness for her demeanor on and off the court, the level of the support they were providing rising right along with her level of play.
+That helped Vondrousova overcome deficits of 4-2 in the first set and 3-1 and 4-3 in the second.
+One she went ahead in each, the crowd's support for the popular Jabeur, nicknamed the Minister of Happiness for her demeanor on and off the court, would only rise, applause and shouts ricocheting off the cover atop the arena.

+Staying steady down the stretch, Vondrousova broke to lead 5-4 and served for the match.
+She was soon up 40-love — and that's when the enormity of the moment hit her.

+“I couldn’t breathe,” Vondrousova said.
+“I just was thinking to myself: ‘Just be over.’”

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports